 Update!
 In July 2015, ScreenBid.com began auctioning many items featured on the show, including this sweater.
 The sweater is described as a “brown cashmere Brooks Brothers V-neck sweater”, size medium.

-Don’s trousers are light brown flat front slacks that rise high on his waist and have a subtle brown overcheck.
-They are worn with a thin dark brown leather belt that fastens in the front through a small gold square buckle.
+Don’s trousers are light brown flat front slacks that rise high on his waist and have a subtle brown overcheck, which he first wore in the early scenes of “Souvenir” (Episode 3.08) when completing chores around the house.
+In this instance, he appears to wear them with a thin dark brown leather belt.

-“The Grown Ups” marks one of the last episodes for Don’s yellow gold Jaeger-LeCoultre Reverso Classique watch on the brown leather alligator strap.
-He would switch to a Rolex Explorer in the fourth season and finally to an Omega Deville for the fifth season onward.
+“The Grown Ups” marks one of the last episodes for Don’s gold Jaeger-LeCoultre Reverso Classique square-cased dress watch on its brown leather alligator strap.
+He would switch to a Rolex Explorer in the fourth season and finally to an Omega Seamaster DeVille for the fifth season onward.

-I don’t believe it was mentioned in dialogue, but Don is making himself some sort of early afternoon cocktail before he is so rudely interrupted by Jack Ruby and his .38.
-Based on the ingredients seen – Smirnoff vodka, Worcestershire sauce – and what looks like tomato juice at the bottom of his rocks glass, it’s more than likely that Don planned on spending the afternoon in front of the TV with a Bloody Mary and the probable hope that Betty would be willing to switch over the TV to an NFL game.
+Don makes himself some sort of early afternoon cocktail before the news is interrupted by Jack Ruby and his .38.
+Based on the ingredients seen—Smirnoff vodka, Worcestershire sauce—and what looks like tomato juice at the bottom of his rocks glass, it’s more than likely that Don planned on spending the afternoon in front of the TV with a Bloody Mary and the probable hope that Betty would be willing to switch over the TV to an NFL game.
 (Yes, the NFL played two days after JFK’s assassination.
 In the words of NFL commissioner Pete Rozelle: “It has been traditional in sports for athletes to perform in times of great personal tragedy.
 Football was Mr. Kennedy’s game.
 He thrived on competition.”)